 We recommend that you purchase a travel protection plan to help protect you and your travel investment against the unexpected.
 Travel protection plans can include coverage for Trip Cancellation, Trip Interruption, Emergency Medical and Emergency Evacuation/Repatriation, Trip Delay, Baggage Delay and more.

-Transfers from Florence Airport on Day 1 (available only at scheduled times).
+Transfers from Florence Airport on Day 1 (available only at scheduled time).
 Morning transfer from Pisa airport to Florence airport available upon request.
 All ground transportation Days 2 to 13, including tour manager and drivers.
-Transfers on Day 13 from San Gimignano to Florence airport or train station.
+Morning transfers on Day 13 from San Gimignano to Florence airport, train station or hotel.
 12 nights hotel accommodations with breakfast.
 6 dinners and 2 lunches including beverages (wine or beer or soft drinks and water).
 Admissions to all sites visited as a group, as listed in the Highlights of the tour itinerary.

 4. NOT INCLUDED

 Air transportation, all meals not listed above, room service, phone calls, etc.

 The transfers from Florence Peretola airport to our first hotel destination will be at 2 pm.
 For all other arrival times: the hotel is located 4 km. outside of Pistoia.
 It is about 35 minutes by taxi from the Florence airport or 50 minutes by train and taxi from the Florence train station.
 Upon request we will send you detailed arrival instructions.